zappa/Zappa/README.md

 ### Large Projects

 AWS currently limits Lambda zip sizes to 50 megabytes.
 If your project is larger than that, set `slim_handler: true` in your `zappa_settings.json`.
 In this case, your fat application package will be replaced with a small handler-only package.
 The handler file then pulls the rest of the large project down from S3 at run time!
 The initial load of the large project may add to startup overhead, but the difference should be minimal on a warm lambda function.
 Note that this will also eat into the storage space of your application function.
-Note that AWS currently [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) the `/tmp` directory storage to 512 MB, so your project must still be smaller than that.
+Note that AWS [supports](https://aws.amazon.com/blogs/compute/using-larger-ephemeral-storage-for-aws-lambda/) custom `/tmp` directory storage size in a range of 512 - 10240 MB.
+Use `ephemeral_storage` in `zappa_settings.json` to adjust to your needs if your project is larger than default 512 MB.

 ### Enabling Bash Completion